MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-power-bi.md

 The `add_measure` method does the following steps:

 1. Resolves column names in the FabricDataFrame to Power BI dimensions.
 The operation ignores any column names that can't be resolved within the given semantic model.
 For more information, see the supported [DAX syntax](/dax/dax-syntax-reference).
-1. Defines groups by columns, using the resolved column names.
+1. Defines `group by` columns, using the resolved column names.
-1. Computes one or more measures for the groups by level.
+1. Computes one or more measures at the `group by` level.
 1. Filters the result by the existing rows in the FabricDataFrame.

 ## Related content